tonyday567/sisyphus/ingest/splitr/preview.md

 ## What This Does

 Scans all git repositories for uncommitted changes and current branches.
 Auto-commits configuration repos.
 Generates status snapshot showing work-in-progress across repos.

-This is a morning ritual - helps you resume yesterday's context.

 ---